 IM: What is an installation that you are very proud of?

 A.E.: One of my most recent ones – “All the Light You See” (2017)

-I was invited by a curator in Philadelphia named Ryan Strand Greenberg to create a neon sign for an abandoned building in a gentrifying neighborhood Philadelphia.
+I was invited by a curator in Philadelphia named Ryan Strand Greenberg to create custom neon signs for an abandoned building in a gentrifying neighborhood Philadelphia.
 The building used to be a beer distributor, and it had recently been bought by a developer who planned to demolish it in order to build apartments.
 The building had a pre-existing steel sign structure on its rooftop, onto which I could temporarily mount some neon letters.
 The flashing neon sign I put up cycles through the statements “All the light you see is from the past” and “All you see is past” before turning off completely.